 The new grand jury could eventually be asked to consider returning indictments.
 While working on that case, it also will be hearing other matters.
 The Post reported that the grand jury will meet three days a week for six months.

 Vance’s office declined to comment.
-A message seeking comment was left with Trump’s lawyer.

 The new grand jury is the latest sign of increasing momentum in the criminal investigation into the Republican ex-president and his company, the Trump Organization.